 Hubbs has over 25 years’ experience as a consultant practicing exclusively in the field of facade engineering and building science.
 He has a unique blend of theoretical and hands-on knowledge gained from completing hundreds of building enclosure investigations and rehabilitation projects as well as from facade engineering and construction review of building enclosures for new buildings.
 Hubbs’ experience includes work on a variety of building types in virtually all climatic regions across Canada and the US.
 He has extensive experience designing, testing and constructing unique high-rise building facades with unitized curtain wall, skylights, and window-wall systems manufactured offshore in Asia and Europe.

-Kemp is a Project Engineer in the Facade Engineering Practice at Thornton Tomasetti.
+Alloy Kemp is a Project Engineer in the Facade Engineering Practice at Thornton Tomasetti.
 As a licensed architect and trained engineer, Kemp has had extensive experience in the design and engineering of ETFE and other facade systems.
-At Thornton Tomasetti, she has been integral to several large and small scale ETFE projects.
-Together with Edward Peck, Vice President of Thornton Tomasetti, she has developed best practice guidelines ETFE systems from an engineering perspective.
+At Thornton Tomasetti, she has been integral to several large and small scale ETFE projects and has developed best practice guidelines ETFE systems from an engineering perspective.

 Director of Engineering Sales,

 Paul Martin is the Director of Engineering Sales for the A. Zahner Company; a renowned designer, fabricator, and installer of some of the world’s most inventive and intricate metal facades.
 Since 1998, Mr. Martin has worked closely with many of the world’s top architects and artists to deliver exceptional projects.